 On average, the symphony performs more than eighty-five concerts each year, featuring a wide variety of musical genres.
 The members of the symphony also perform for the Alberta Ballet and Edmonton Opera.
-As many as 30,000 students across northern and central Alberta, enjoy educational concert performances each year at the centre.
-While in town, choose one of the local Best Western hotels, for a wonderful night's rest.
+As many as 30,000 students across northern Alberta, enjoy educational concert performances each year at the centre.

-Alberta's original and only organic-fruit cottage winery, en Santé Winery is near Lac Santé and Lac Brosseau, northeast of Edmonton, Alberta.
+Alberta's original and only organic fruit cottage winery, en Santé Winery is near Lac Santé and Lac Brosseau, northeast of Edmonton.
 Founded by the Chrapko family, the winery specializes in saskatoon berry, raspberry, apple, rhubarb, wild cherry, and honey wines.
 It's a premier wine-destination in northern Alberta.

 Group tours of the winery are available and include an up-close look at the orchard, demonstrations of grafting techniques, and even pottery demonstrations. en Santé was announced as "Winner of Best of Best Practices Renewal" by AgChoices in 2007 and Victor and Elizabeth Chrapko were named "Outstanding Organic Farmers of the Year" by the Organic Crop Improvement Association.

 Visit Edmonton soon and head for Gallagher Park.
 This charming park is located near the North Saskatchewan River in Edmonton.
 If in Edmonton in August, be sure to visit Gallagher Park during the four-day Edmonton Folk Music Festival.
 Music fans love spending time in the park, while listening to bluegrass, folk, blues, gospel and Celtic music, performed on six stages.

 Partake in all-season fun at the park.
 Whether relaxing, hiking or cross-country skiing, the park is the perfect venue to enjoy spending time outdoors.
-While in Northern Alberta, check into one of the several Best Western hotels, to enjoy a peaceful night's rest and excellent guest services.
+While in Northern Alberta, make the most of your time by exploring, seeing, and doing as much as you can – Gallagher Park is an ideal place to start.

 A member of the Northeast Edmonton Agriculture Producers, Horse Hill Berry Farm serves as a rural respite bestridden against the North Saskatchewan River, minutes northeast from the center of Edmonton, in northern Alberta.

-Family owned and operated, the farm specializes in "U-Pick" raspberries, inviting summer visitors to roam eight acres of land and pick from raspberry bushes lined in neat, grassed rows.
+Family owned and operated, Horse Hill Berry Farm specializes in "U-Pick" raspberries, inviting summer visitors to roam eight acres of land – pick from raspberry bushes lined in neat, grassed rows.
 Enjoy some time out and about in nature with a visit to Horse Hill Berry Farm – ideal for wine lovers visiting Edmonton.

-The John Janzen Nature Centre, Canada's oldest nature center, is located in the River Valley of Edmonton.
+Canada's oldest nature center, John Janzen Nature Centre is located in the River Valley of Edmonton.
 For 34 years, the center has provided educational interactive exhibits and educational opportunities for those ready to explore their natural surroundings.
 Enjoy learning about the animals and natural habitats, at the Tegler Discovery Zone and Prairie Pond.
-Stroll along the interpretive trails and learn more about the natural spaces of Northern Alberta.
+Stroll along the interpretive trails and learn more about the natural spaces of northern Alberta.